-On December 22, 2022, Uniclaro GmbH filed a statement of claim against Adjupharm with the district court in Hamburg.
-According to the statement of claim, Uniclaro GmbH is ("Uniclaro") claiming the payment of the amount of EUR 1,046,010 (including VAT) in exchange for 300,000 Covid-19 rapid.
+On December 22, 2022, Uniclaro GmbH ("Uniclaro") filed a statement of claim against Adjupharm with the district court in Hamburg.
+Uniclaro is claiming the payment of the amount of thousand EUR 1,046 (including VAT) in exchange for 300,000 Covid-19 rapid tests.